-Evaluation Proposal Project (300 points)
+Evaluation Proposal Project (305 points)

-To gain real-world evaluation experience that has the potential for community impact, students will develop teams of approximately 4 students and develop a comprehensive evaluation plan for the University of Florida Office for Accessibility and Gender Equity.
+To gain real-world evaluation experience that has the potential for community impact, students will develop teams of approximately 3 students and develop a comprehensive evaluation plan for a community organization (selecting from the options offered in class).
 Teams will work together to learn about a health promotion program, assess the program's evaluability, create a comprehensive evaluation design, assess the feasibility of that design, and develop a final proposal complete with evaluation methodology and dissemination plans.

 This project will be completed in three parts over the course of the semester, providing multiple opportunities for instructor feedback before the final project is due:

-• Part 1: Project Description & Evaluability Assessment (50 Points) - Reflects CDC Evaluation Framework Steps 1 (Engaging Stakeholders) and 2 (Describe the Program).
-Teams will assess the need for their program, describe the population it aims to reach, get to know and understand the relevant stakeholders and their interest in the program/driving evaluation questions, develop a deep understanding of the program components, underlying health behavior theories, mode(s) of implementation, and stage of implementation.

-• Part 2: Draft Evaluation Design & Feasibility Assessment (50 Points) - Adds to Part 1 CDC Evaluation Framework Steps 3 (Focusing your Evaluation) and 4 (Gather Credible Evidence).
+- Part 1: Project Description & Evaluability Assessment (50 Points) Reflects CDC Evaluation Framework Steps 1 (Engaging Stakeholders) and 2 (Describe the Program).
+Teams will assess the need for their program, describe the population it aims to reach, get to know and understand the relevant stakeholders and their interest in the program/driving evaluation questions, develop a deep understanding of the program components, underlying health behavior theories, mode(s) of implementation, and stage of implementation. - Part 2: Draft Evaluation Design & Feasibility Assessment (50 Points) Adds to Part 1 CDC Evaluation Framework Steps 3 (Focusing your Evaluation) and 4 (Gather Credible Evidence).
 Teams will develop evaluation questions and iteratively develop an appropriate evaluation design and plan for collecting relevant data.
-Teams will have opportunities to gather feedback from instructor and stakeholders prior to submitting the full draft.

-• Part 3a: Final Presentation (50 Points) - Provides an opportunity for teams to "pitch" their evaluation proposal to stakeholders, including clear rationale for why their proposed plan should be selected over alternatives.
-While plans for all 6 steps of the CDC Framework should be included here, think of this as a final opportunity to gather feedback from peers and stakeholders before submitting your final written proposal (Part 3b)

-• Part 3b: Final Evaluation Proposal & Peer Evaluations (100 Points) - Adds to Parts 1 and 2 CDC Evaluation Framework Steps 5 (Justify Conclusions) and 6 (Ensure use of findings/lessons learned).
+Teams will have opportunities to gather feedback from instructor and stakeholders prior to submitting the full draft. - Part 3a: Final Presentation (50 Points) Provides an opportunity for teams to "pitch" their evaluation proposal to stakeholders, including clear rationale for why their proposed plan should be selected over alternatives.
+While plans for all 6 steps of the CDC Framework should be included here, think of this as a final opportunity to gather feedback from peers and stakeholders before submitting your final written proposal (Part 3b) - Part 3b: Final Evaluation Proposal (100 Points) Adds to Parts 1 and 2 CDC Evaluation Framework Steps 5 (Justify Conclusions) and 6 (Ensure use of findings/lessons learned).
 Teams will prepare data management, analysis, and interpretation plans/guidelines and a comprehensive dissemination plan for stakeholders.
-A final proposal will be submitted that includes new content and incorporates revisions to Parts 1 and 2, based on instructor, peer, and stakeholder feedback.
+A final proposal will be submitted that includes new content and incorporates revisions to Parts 1 and 2, based on instructor, peer, and stakeholder feedback. - •Worksheets (40 points): Students will complete worksheets covering the 6 evaluation steps to build to the group project. - •Peer Evaluation (15 points): Students will evaluate their groups at the mid-point and following the project completion.